Whether your performance car is domestic or exotic, high-powered performance or luxury, it still needs to be insured.

 Amount of Customization

 Owners of sports or exotic cars are also more likely to add customizations and modifications to them.

-Aftermarket exhausts and suspension, larger wheels and high-end stereo systems all add to the car’s value that the car insurance company would need to consider.
+Aftermarket exhausts, custom suspension geometry, larger wheels, and high-end stereo systems all add to the car’s value that the car insurance company would need to consider.

 Often, you would need to purchase modified car insurance in addition to the standard premium rates for performance auto insurance.

 Increased Incidence of Theft